Reduce the Risk. Detect Early.

 Lung Cancer in Maine

-Lung cancer is the leading cancer killer of both men and women in the United States, leading to more than 150,000 deaths per year.
+Lung cancer is the leading cause of death for both men and women in the United States, leading to more than 150,000 deaths each year.

 75% of lung cancer cases in Maine are detected late and are often not treatable.

 Lung cancer screening and early detection, saves lives.

 While cigarette smoking is the leading cause of lung cancer, it isn’t the only cause.

 Cigarette smoking is the most important and number one risk factor for lung cancer.
 About 90% (or 9 out of 10) of all lung cancer deaths in the US are caused by smoking.
 Even smoking a few cigarettes a day or smoking occasionally increases the risk of lung cancer.*